ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ref_fire.rst

    * model_name: string containing the input data model for legending the plots.
    * timerange: string containing the time range of the input data for legending the plots.
+   * project: string or list containing the input data project(s).
+   * experiment: string or list containing the input data experiment(s).

    *Required settings for variables*